‘Our Fragile Planet’

 Live Edge Acrylic Sculpture and Limited Edition Archival Digital Prints

-Most Ipad Prints will soon be available as Limited Edition ‘Prints by Post’ from Front Room Art.
+Many Ipad Prints now available as Limited Edition ‘Prints by Post’ from Front Room Art.

 Kim’s iPad prints and ‘Live Edge ‘Acrylic sculptures bring the domestic into dialogue with a concern for the fragility of nature in the wider world.